REGnosys/rune-docs/website/drr-site/get-started/how-drr-works.md

 ## DRR and the Rosetta platform
 The Rosetta platform is a bespoke execution engine and SDK designed specifically for DRR.
 DRR is not dependent on Rosetta however, and can be used with other execution engines which are able to accommodate it.

-With Rosetta, DRR provides the **machine executable regulatory logic**, while Rosetta provides the **execution environment** that runs that logic using the Common Domain Model (CDM).
+With Rosetta, DRR provides the **machine executable regulatory logic**, while Rosetta provides the **execution environment** that runs that logic using the Common Domain Model (CDM) and [Rune DSL](https://rune-docs.netlify.app/docs/rune-documentation/get-started/overview).
 Together, they form a unified framework that turns complex regulatory rules into consistent, auditable reporting outputs.

 <br>